mike-sierra/deotp/prog/strings_py.md

     >>> print len(stripped)
     22

-The `len()` function tells you how many characters are in the string, before and after.
+The `len()` method tells you how many characters are in the string, before and after.

 ---